jwgibanez/jwgibanez.github.io/index.markdown

 <link rel="stylesheet" href="/assets/override.css">

-I am a software engineer with focus on mobile app development using Java, Kotlin, and Flutter.
-Interested in blockchain, cryptocurrencies, fintech, NFTs, etc. Born in the Philippines, but currently based in Singapore.
+I am Jan Ibañez, working as a software engineer with focus on mobile app development using Java, Kotlin, and Flutter.
+Interested in blockchain, cryptocurrencies, fintech, NFTs, etc.
+Born in the Philippines, and am currently based in Singapore.

 You can reach me via: